In This Article

 If you are trying to figure out how much you should save from your paycheck each month, there are several different formulas and budgeting tools to use, with the most popular being the 50/30/20 rule.
 This suggests you should intend to save 20% of your monthly income or every paycheck.
 This rule advocates putting 50% of your income toward your essential expenses each month, spending 30%, and then saving the remaining 20%.

-Again, while there’s no right answer for everyone, there are guidelines you can follow to help you decide how much to save, and this is one of them.
+There is no one-size-fits-all way to save money.
+But, there are tried and true methods that you can try, and this is one of them.
 Ultimately you want to save as much money as possible, for things like retirement and bigger life purchases.
 But you also want to keep in mind having some cash flow leftover to have a little fun with today.
 This way, you aren’t restricting yourself and falling back into a bad spending routine.

 If you’re looking for tips on how to save money, you’re in the right place.
 Take a look at 5 strategies that can help you save money from your paycheck every month:

 The first step when considering saving money each paycheck is to evaluate your take-home pay.
 How much money do you have to spend each paycheck after taxes, insurance, and other deductions are taken from your salary?

 Once you determine what you have to work with, you can start to divide your paycheck more accurately to cover your financial wants and needs.

 2. Evaluate Your Budget and Expenses

 Understanding how you spend money can give you key insights when you’re looking to save money.
 Consider creating a budget to track your regular and unexpected expenses.
 In doing so, you may be able to spot areas to cut back on spending.

 For example, you may find that your spending on takeout food is incredibly high after crunching the numbers.
 To reduce spending on meals out, you might then consider some ways to alter your lifestyle and save on weekly meals.